scylladb/python-driver/docs/getting-started.rst

 Prepared Statements
 -------------------
-Prepared statements are queries that are parsed by Cassandra and then saved for later use.
+Prepared statements are queries that are parsed by Scylla and then saved for later use.
 When the driver uses a prepared statement, it only needs to send the values of parameters to bind.
-This lowers network traffic and CPU utilization within Cassandra because Cassandra does not have to re-parse the query each time.
+This lowers network traffic and CPU utilization within Scylla because Scylla does not have to re-parse the query each time.

 To prepare a query, use :meth:`.Session.prepare()`: